cvwc-devops/n8n-azure/README.md

 - The workflow import script targets the current public API shape exposed by self-hosted n8n.
 If your instance exposes a different path or schema, adjust the script after checking **Settings -> n8n API** and the built-in API playground. n8n provides a built-in API playground for self-hosted instances.
 - `latest` is convenient for a starter build, but pinning to a tested n8n tag is safer for production.

+## bicep file

+Bicep is Microsoft’s language for defining Azure resources in a simpler way than raw ARM JSON.
+A file named main.bicep commonly acts as the entry point for a deployment.

+### What it usually does:

+defines Azure resources directly, or calls other smaller .bicep modules, or wires parameters, variables, and outputs together

+### A typical main.bicep might include:

+parameters like location, app name, SKU resources like storage accounts, VNets, app services modules like network.bicep, app.bicep, database.bicep outputs such as resource IDs or endpoints

+### Example:

+param location string = resourceGroup().location
+param storageName string

+resource stg 'Microsoft.Storage/storageAccounts@2023-01-01' = {
+  name: storageName
+  location: location
+  sku: {
+    name: 'Standard_LRS'
+  }
+  kind: 'StorageV2'
+}

+output storageId string = stg.id

+In practice, main.bicep often means:

+top-level deployment file
+the one you run with Azure CLI or PowerShell the file that coordinates the rest of the infrastructure code

+### Example deploy command:

+az deployment group create \
+  --resource-group my-rg \
+  --template-file main.bicep

+### So, in plain English:
+main.bicep is usually the starting file that describes the Azure infrastructure you want to deploy.